CMPT-276-SPRING-2025/final-project-12-woods/README.md

 # 🍽️ FoodieFind

-**FoodieFind** is a React-based web application that helps users discover local restaurants and hidden dining gems.
-It leverages the **Google Maps** and **Places API** to offer location-based restaurant search, live maps, and personalized recommendations.
+**FoodieFind** is a React-based web application that helps users discover local restaurants.
+It leverages the Google Maps API and Gemini API to offer location-based restaurant search and personalized recommendations.

 ---

 ## 🚀 Features

-- 🔍 Restaurant discovery based on location
+- 🔍 Restaurant discovery
-- 🗺️ Interactive map with live pins
+- 🗺️ Interactive map with pins
-- 🥗 Dietary preference filtering
+- 🥗 Restaurant visit plan
-- 💬 Food recommendation chat (powered by Gemini API)
+- 💬 Food recommendation chat

 ---